10th August 2023 – Reserve Bank of India (RBI) keeps repo rate unchanged at 6.5%.

 It involves the sale of securities which would be repurchased in future. | It involves the transfer of money from one account to another. |

 RBI keeps changing the repo rate and the reverse repo rate according to changing macroeconomic factors.
 Whenever RBI modifies the rates, it impacts all sectors of the economy; albeit in different ways.
 Some segments gain as a result of the rate hike while others may suffer losses.
-RBI recently hiked the repo rate by 35 basis points to 6.25% from 5.90%.
+RBI maintains the repo rate at 6.5% without any changes.
 The reverse repo rate remains unchanged at 3.35%.

 Changes in the repo rates can directly impact big-ticket loans such as home loans.
 The decrease in repo rates is to aim at bringing in growth and improving economic development in the country.
 Consumers will borrow more from banks thus stabilizing the inflation.